Game Notes: San Antonio Missions vs. Iowa Cubs

 MiLB.tv / KONO 860 AM

-Home Hot Streak: The Missions are on an eight-game home winning streak, which is their longest such streak of the season after completing a pair of four-game sweeps in their last homestand.
-During their eight-game home winning streak the Missions are averaging 8.1 runs per game while hitting .350 (97-for-277) with 28 doubles, 13 home runs, and 13 stolen bases.
+Comeback Kids: The Missions overcame a two-run, ninth inning deficit last night to walk-off on the Iowa Cubs in the series opener.
+It was the fourth win of the season for San Antonio when trailing a game entering the ninth inning.
+They are now 4-31 in that situation.
+It was also the seventh walk-off win of the season for the Missions and first since June 15.

-Cory vs. Iowa: So far this season, Missions utility man Cory Spangenberg has been a consistent force against the Iowa Cubs.
-He has hit safely in six of the seven games he has played against Iowa.
-In those games, he is batting .304 (7-for-23) with 4 runs, 3 doubles, a home run, 3 RBI, 3 walks, and 3 stolen bases.
-He also holds a .385 OBP against Iowa and an OPS of .950.
+In the Run Driver's Seat: With his game-winning RBI last night Trent Grisham has now driven in a run in each of his last five games, which is a career-long RBI streak.
+He is the third Missions player this season with an RBI streak of five games.
+Tyler Saladino drove in at least one run in seven straight games from April 10-17 and Cory Spangenberg had a six-game streak from July 11-16.

-Happy to Have Hernán: After starting out 0-for-9 in his first two games with the Missions, Hernán Pérez has been a steady force in the lineup since July 7.
-Over that stretch, he has hit safely in 11 of 12 games.
-In those 12 games he is batting .319 (15-for-47) with 6 runs, 6 doubles, 1 home run, 6 RBI, and 5 walks.
-Since July 7, Pérez ranks third on the team with 15 hits, behind Spangenberg (17), and Grisham (21).
-Pérez leads the team with six doubles during this stretch.
-The team has benefitted from his hot hitting as well, as the Missions are 8-4 over their last 12 games.
+Home Hot Streak: The Missions are on a nine-game home winning streak, which is their longest such streak of the season.
+They completed a pair of four-game sweeps in their last homestand and opened up their current homestand with a walk-off victory last night.
+During their nine-game home winning streak the Missions are averaging 7.7 runs per game while hitting .334 (102-for-305) with 28 doubles, 14 home runs, and 16 stolen bases.
+The Missions boast the best home record in Triple-A at 39-15.

 *WHAT THEY'RE SAYING*